 On January 7, 2022, lead plaintiffs filed a consolidated amended complaint, which asserts violations of Sections 10(b) and 20(a) of the Exchange Act and SEC Rule 10b-5 and Sections 11, 12, and 15 of the Securities Act.
 The consolidated amended complaint is brought against the Company, Dr. Kawas, the Company's then chief financial officer, certain members of the Company's board of directors at the time of the Company's IPO and secondary public offering ("SPO"), and the IPO and SPO underwriters.
 As with the previous complaints, it is based on allegations that the IPO and SPO registration statements and/or other public statements were materially false and misleading because they omitted to state that certain of Dr. Kawas's published doctoral research papers at WSU contained allegedly improperly altered images.
 Lead plaintiffs seek unspecified compensatory damages, as well as equitable and injunctive relief on behalf of themselves and the purported class.
 On March 8, 2022, the defendants filed a motion to dismiss lead plaintiffs' consolidated amended complaint for failure to state a claim under the federal securities laws.
 On July 29, 2022, the court issued an order granting in part and denying in part the motion to dismiss.
-The order dismissed the Section 10(b) and Section 20(a) claims arising under the Exchange Act, dismissed the Section 11 claim arising under the Securities Act as to the lead plaintiffs, and dismissed the Section 15 claim arising under the Securities Act against all defendants other than Dr. Kawas.
+The order dismissed the Section 10(b) and Section 20(a) claims arising under the Exchange Act, dismissed the Section 11 claim arising under the Securities Act as to all defendants other than the Company and Dr. Kawas, dismissed the Section 12(a)(2) claim arising under the Securities Act as to the lead plaintiffs, and dismissed the Section 15 claim arising under the Securities Act against all defendants other than Dr. Kawas.
 The order permitted lead plaintiffs until August 19, 2022 to file a second consolidated amended complaint.
 Lead plaintiffs did not file a second consolidated amended complaint.